bunchesofdonald/django-echo/README.rst

     class HoroscopeSkill(EchoSkill):
         def get_horoscope(self, sign):
             # Ignore the sign because astrology is bunk.
+            return self.respond(
-            return self.respond("Today you need to act first and ask questions later!")
+                "Today you need to act first and ask questions later!", card=None,
+                should_end_session=True
+            )

 On the Amazon side you would setup an intent called ``GetHoroscope`` that has a ``sign`` slot, and when that intent is called this ``get_horoscope`` method